John of Padua: Work and attributions

-The case for John of Padua being the architect of Longleat House is stronger; The 1946 Times obituary of the Marquess of Bath describes John of Padua as the architect of Bath's country home Longleat House, the house it describes as an "Italian palace in an English park."
+The case for John of Padua being the architect of Longleat House is stronger; The 1946 Times obituary of the Marquess of Bath describes John of Padua as the architect of Bath's country home Longleat House, the house it describes as an "Italian palace in an English park".
 John of Padua's name is also mentioned in an account book for the building of the house dated 1568.
 The house is, however, also attributed to the architect Robert Smythson, who like Padua often worked in the robust Renaissance style which evolved in England during the 16th century.

 W. Wilkins thought "John of Padua" was an alias for the patron of Caius College, Cambridge, John Caius (1510-1573), who had studied at Padua, who returned from a Continental tour in 1543, the year "John of Padua" appears in the royal records, and who was capable of producing classicising designs, as in the gates to the college he refounded.
 It has even been suggested that John of Padua and John Thorpe were one and the same person, which Summerson dismissed.
 There is currently little conclusive evidence to support other speculations identifying him as various Italian musicians and artisans with similar names.

+In his first novel, Vivian Grey, Benjamin Disraeli cites John of Padua as one of the architectural influences on Château Desir, the fictional seat of the Marquess of Carabas: "Here too the arabesques, which, at the time of the building of the Château, had been recently introduced into England by Hans Holbein and John of Padua."